Ann-Marie Answers All Your Questions About Scar RepairAugust 7, 2019

 Q: Are there any food and diet recommendations to help with healing?
 I don’t smoke anymore which I know helps, but any certain foods help?

 I think my passion is really looking at things happening internally and externally, and how we can support that in combination to treatments.
 So, in regards to food and diet, this is such a big aspect.
 My biggest tips in regards to food and diet is first of all, ensuring that you’re having as many anti-inflammatories as possible, so you can do that through antioxidant supplements or through food.
-Things like an ingredient known as curcumin is a really great anti-inflammatory, so it’s great for scars but I also recommend it to my clients who have vascularity or rosacea to help calm things down internally.
+Things like an ingredient known as curcumin is a really great anti-inflammatory, so it’s great for scars but I also recommend it to my patients who have vascularity or rosacea to help calm things down internally.

 Probiotics are important because we know how gut health is extremely linked to our other organs and our skin.
 Lots of water will help with the healing process as well, and a healthy active lifestyle I think is really, really important.

 Our lifestyle factors, whether it’s alcohol consumption, whether it’s smoking, have such a big effect on how our body processes wound healing and healing in general.
-I think that having a healthy diet and lifestyle, in corporation with our treatments, will bring the best outcomes for our clients.
+I think that having a healthy diet and lifestyle, in corporation with our treatments, will bring the best outcomes for our patients.

 Q: How painful are these procedures?

 Everyone’s pain threshold is slightly different.
-With the Pico, we do offer our patients sometimes a topical numbing cream to make them feel more comfortable, we also have cold air going over the area, so it’s not something our clients should be concerned about.
+With the Pico, we do offer our patients sometimes a topical numbing cream to make them feel more comfortable, we also have cold air going over the area, so it’s not something our patients should be concerned about.
 We’re here to help you and get you the best result and provide a therapeutic setting.

 The best possible way that I can describe the feeling of a Pico laser for scar repair is like a vibration or a little tapping sensation.
 Similar to pins and needles.
 It’s not a thermal laser like our Fraxel or C02.